whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 - [ ] Light sensor

 ### Not tested
 - [ ] WWAN slot.
 One stock antenna.
+The number of antennas could be different on other variants.

 ## Installation